freedomofpress/securedrop-workstation-docs/docs/journalist/starting_client.rst

 After you log into Qubes, SecureDrop Inbox will start automatically.
-If you have previously exited the application, you can double-click on the **SecureDrop** desktop shortcut to launch it.
+If you have previously exited the application, you can double-click on the **SecureDrop Inbox** desktop shortcut to launch it.

 |screenshot_desktop-shortcut|

 Performing updates
 ------------------

-Unless the system has just been updated, SecureDrop Workstation will now prompt you to automatically download and apply any available security updates:
+Unless the system has just been updated, you will now be prompted to automatically download and apply any available security updates:

 |screenshot_update_prompt|